Embassy 1 Theatre

 The Embassy Theatre was opened by Loew’s Inc. on August 26, 1925 with Eric Von Stroheim’s “The Merry Widow”.
 Designed by famed theatre architect Thomas Lamb in a French Renaissance style, seating was provided for 556, all on a single floor.
 Decorative details were the work of the Rambusch Studio, and murals on the walls were by Arthur Crisp.
 The entrance on the east side of Broadway, Times Square, is a long narrow corridor, lined with polish wood panels.
 The concept of the Embassy Theatre was to provide movie entertainment to a refined audience, and initially when first opened almost all the staff were female.
 The Embassy Theatre was equipped with a Moller 3 manual, 15 ranks theatre organ, which remained in the theatre until around 1927.

 In 1929 the Embassy Theatre was taken over by Guild Enterprises, and on November 1, 1929, it became the first movie theatre in the United States to operate as an all newsreel theatre, renamed Embassy Newsreel Theatre.
 In 1949 it became a first run movie theatre again.
-Later renamed Embassy 46th Street Theatre, and finally Embassy 1 Theatre (the nearby former Mayfair/DeMille Theatre had been renamed Embassy 2, 3, 4 Theatre).
+Later renamed New Embassy 46th Street Theatre on August 13, 1968 the World Premiere of “Targets” starring Boris Karloff was held at the New Embassy 46th Street Theatre.
+It was finally renamed Embassy 1 Theatre (the nearby former Mayfair/DeMille Theatre had been renamed Embassy 2, 3, 4 Theatre).

 In 1987, the interior of the Embassy 1 Theatre was designated by the New York City Landmarks Preservation Commission.